Stradichenko/Blog2022-v.-0.5.6/content/about/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
+- description: knowledge of Tidyverse
   icon: r-project
   icon_pack: fab
   name: R
-- description: 100%
-  icon: chart-line
-  icon_pack: fas
-  name: Statistics
-- description: 10%
+- description: just a fan of photography :D
   icon: camera-retro
   icon_pack: fas
   name: Photography
+- description: character sculpting and rigging
+  icon: blender
+- description: understanding and manipulation of the GNU/Linux Environment
+  icon: linux
+- description: usage knowledge of CiteSpace, VOSviewer, Bibliometrix and CitNetExplorer
+  icon: net

 # Uncomment to use emoji icons.
 #- icon: ":smile:"